rin-5/megaman-battle-network-blog/README.md

 # MegaMan Battle Network Blog
 A small webpage made with HTML, CSS and JavaScript I made for a vocational school project.
-This installment of the project only contains the information about the MegaMan NT Warrior/Rockman.EXE anime.
+This, the second version, contains both the page about the anime (index.html) and a small page about the game (game.html).

 ## Getting Started
 In order to view this page, you'll need to have the following things: